mens-et-manus/unity-examples/README.md

 Then Save Scene and Project.
 These settings will make multi-user merging manageable.

 ### Setup: Once per Repository
-You can either clone this repo, or do the following setup:
+You can either clone this repo, or do the following:

  * Copy the .gitignore file from this repo to yours
  * Copy the .gitattributes file from this repo to yours

-#### Unity git / merging (SmartMerge)
+#### SmartMerge (Optional)
-Optional.
-You should add to your `.git/config` file the following to have smarter merging using Unity's merge tool, OS-X example below:
+In order to make merging of Unity files easier, Unity provides a tool called SmartMerge.
+Since the path the SmartMerge is OS dependent you need to add configuration to your `.git/config` file in your repo, which is specific to your computer.
+My OS-X example below:

     [merge]
     	tool = unityyamlmerge